adgellida/ubuntupackages/ReadMe.md

 Important
 =============================================
 * It hasn't been tested 100% yet.
 Give feedback!
-* The objective is to use mate desktop, but there're problems to implement it on 14.04.
-The best option is to wait Ubuntu Mate Remix 14.10 stable version.
+* The objective is to use mate desktop, but there're problems to implement it on ubuntu 14.04.
+The best option is to wait Ubuntu Mate Remix 14.10 stable version or to use Linux Mint Mate 14.04.
 * Be careful with unstables repos, comment them if you want, for example:
  * Xorg Edgers
  * WebUpd8 Unstable - only for 13.10 or less